 – unsweetened evaporated milk like this one (affiliate link)

 I personally use, sparingly though, this brand of condensed milk in my coffee.
-It is sweetened with healthier sugar alternatives – stevia and sucralose.
-The latter is not the best sugar alternative out there, but as a treat I think it doesn’t do much harm.
+It is sweetened with healthier sugar alternatives – stevia and sucralose, but it also comes in powdered form.
+The latter is not the best sugar alternative out there, but as a treat, I think it doesn’t do much harm.

-All these alternatives will offer the same creaminess that coffee creamers do, but without the added sugar and additives.
-However, they are still relatively high in fat, so use as little as possible.
+All these alternatives offer the same creaminess that coffee creamers do, but without the added sugar and additives.
+However, they are still relatively high in fat, so use as small amounts in your cup.

 The rule of thumb here would be to use less than you normally would and reduce the quantities to a minimum over time.